Here are some brief but descriptive answers to common questions about Basic Chess Moves. See also our How to Play Chess Rules page.

 A: Although a Pawn cannot take a king, it can attack a king and put it in check or checkmate.

-Q: Pass pawn rules in chess
+Q: Passed pawn rules in chess

 A: A Pawn is a "passed pawn" (sometimes called a "passer") if none of the enemy's Pawns are obstructing it, in rank or file, from being promoted.
+Note: "Rank" refers to rows that go from side to side, and "file" refers to columns that go up and down.

 Q: Can pawns move sideways